Covid19OutputJapan/Covid19OutputJapan.github.io/osaka_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210420/Figures/Osaka/" %}
+{% assign fig_loc = "./archives/20210427/Figures/Osaka/" %}

-## Last update on April 20, 2021
+## Last update on April 27, 2021
-** Based on the data available as of April 18, 2021.
+** Based on the data available as of April 25, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}

 {% include link_to_others.html text='Link to other Osaka pages:' tag='osaka' %}

-### 1. Scenarios with alternative degrees of N501Y infectiousness

 <!-- #### (i) Baseline scenario